P1sec/pycrate/README.md

 ```

 More generally, installation is not required, and simply having all pycrate_* subdirectories
-into the PYTHON_PATH enables to use the complete library.
+into the PYTHONPATH enables to use the complete library.

 Contributing